sangwoo-joh/bible-raw-data/pl/BIABDUCTION.md

 ```

  + antiframe: "pointer z is owned"
- + frame: "point z is owned"
+ + frame: "point x is owned"

  Abduction was advanced by the philosopher Charles Peirce in his work